-The Renault Sandero has recently received a 1-star rating in the latest Latin NCAP tests, because of its unstable body shell performance and the lack of airbags.
+The Renault Sandero has recently received a 1-star rating in the latest Latin NCAP tests, prostate for sale because of its unstable body shell performance and the lack of airbags.

 As a quick reminder, the outgoing version of the Dacia Sandero, or Renault Sandero as it is known in some markets, has been in production ever since 2007 and the model is being assembled in Romania, Brazil, Colombia, Morocco, Russia and South Africa.
 The model is coming as a five-door hatchback with a front engine and front-wheel drive.
 The Sandero is getting a choice of six engines and two transmissions and it’s 4,020 mm long, 1,746 mm wide and 1,534 mm tall, with a wheelbase of 2,589 mm.